michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 - Saves raw content to **Google Cloud Storage** (not a database).
 - Storage structure = low-cost, file-based archive of daily news data.

+The crawler is relatively straightforward, using python I read the homepage of each Fox News and MSNBC hourly and index the top 20 articles.
+The idea here is that from a content perspective I am only interested in "top stories", and by creating an hourly index I can track the story prominence and also how long it is at the top of their page.
+For each of the top 20 I copy the content into my index which can then be analyzed by the processor.

+I built this using Cloud Functions in GCP triggered by a scheduler

 ---

 ## Part 2: Processor